nitrogency/agentLess/docs/rules.md

 You can write and save your custom rules to `/rulesets/` directory.
 These rules will automatically appear in the web interface upon refresh.
 If you wish to apply a custom ruleset (or change rules in general), you can just re-run the `enlist.sh` script after changing the ruleset through the UI.

+You can change the alert priorities in the `/config/audit_priorities.conf` file.

 # Windows rules

 Windows monitoring uses the SwiftOnSecurity [SysmonConfig](https://github.com/SwiftOnSecurity/SysmonConfig).
 This is a general config that should cover most use-cases.
 Rules can only be changed locally.
 Be wary that re-running `enlist-windows.ps1` might overwrite any custom additions.

+You can change the alert priorities in the `/config/sysmon_priorities.conf` file.

 # Sources